-Tai Chi for Seniors
+Tai Chi for Seniors Who Want to Stay Active

 Tai chi for seniors is a healthy exercise that simultaneously relaxes and invigorates the body.
 Many individuals perform tai chi, also spelled t’ai chi, as an alternative to a more dynamic workout, yet still reap the numerous benefits associated with a focused approach to body movement.